-The National CyberWatch Innovations in Cybersecurity Education program is built on the premise that National CyberWatch members are some of the greatest innovators when it comes to educational breakthroughs, and that through National CyberWatch Center, they can share their innovations, accelerate their adoption throughout the academic world and receive proper recognition for their work.
+The National CyberWatch Innovations in Cybersecurity Education program is built on the premise that National CyberWatch members are some of the best cybersecurity educational innovators, and that through National CyberWatch, they can share their innovations, accelerate their adoption throughout the academic community, and receive proper recognition for their work.

 The National CyberWatch Center Library combines existing educational and research resources and capabilities, innovative new tools, and state-of-the-art technologies to collect, synthesize, and disseminate knowledge and content in cybersecurity education and research, as well as encourage use and adaptation.